 Daily EWMA Volatility

-The daily EWMA volatility for Gold, WTI & the portfolio is found out by taking the square root of the variance determined above.
-This is shown in the function bar of Figure 13 below for Gold:
+We calculate the daily EWMA volatility for Gold, WTI & the portfolio by taking the square root of the variance.
+The function bar of Figure 13 below shows this for Gold:

 Daily EWMA VaR